Health Insurance Requirement

 J-1s' and J-2s' Personal Responsibility.
 All J visa holders are responsible for maintaining valid health insurance, showing proof of coverage to ISS, tracking their own insurance expiration date, and renewing the insurance before it expires.
 ISS's recommendation is that if your J-1 program will continue past your insurance expiration date, you should renew your health insurance and submit documentation to ISS at least 1 month before your current plan expires.

-Information for J-1 Scholars who are NOT eligible for VT's Health Insurance
+Information for J-1 Scholars who are NOT eligible for the employee health insurance through Virginia Tech.

-If you are not eligible for health insurance through Virginia Tech, you can either purchase one of the recommended plans (which have been pre-screened to verify they meet the J-1 requirements) or you can purchase any other plan which meets the requirements and have it evaluated to show that it meets the requirements.
+If you are not eligible for the employee health insurance through Virginia Tech, you have 3 choices: (1) purchase one of the recommended plans from IE Student Health (which have been pre-screened to verify they meet the J-1 requirements); (2) purchase an alternate plan which meets the requirements and have it evaluated to show that it meets the requirements; or (3) purchase the AETNA insurance policy through the Virginia Tech Student Medical Insurance Office.
+If you have arrived with a spouse or if there is a possibility of a pregnancy during your J program, you may want to consider the AETNA plan.
+Please see below for more information:

 Recommended Health Insurance Plans for J-1 Scholars not eligible for VT's Health Insurance